arjun-majumdar/auto_mpg_dataset/README.md

 Python 3 file- 'AutoMPG-Neural_Network_Regressor.py' contains code for evaluating and training a neural network regressor, while 'Auto_MPG-Regression.py' contains codes for file preprocessing using 'fancyimpute' package for imputing missing values in input CSV file followed by data preprocessing steps and having multiple regression algorithms using cross-validation

+The different visualizations are the .png files which provide further inputs